 Identifying the hyperactive child

 Sugar aside, parents are right to be concerned about hyperactivity and ADHD.
-(No one likes an unruly child.)
-But not every Fidgety Philip is hyperactive or has ADHD.
+But not every can't-sit-still child is hyperactive or has ADHD.
 Some kids are simply “high energy” or “intensely curious.”

 Lacking a simple diagnostic test, the diagnosis of ADHD is difficult given that symptoms of ADHD (inattention, hyperactivity, impulsiveness) are similar to those of anxiety, depression, and other types of learning disabilities.